goodlittlescript/bashcat/README.md

 ## DESCRIPTION

-The `cat` utility in bash, per the [POSIX specification](http://pubs.opengroup.org/onlinepubs/000095399/utilities/cat.html).
+The `cat` utility in bash, per the [POSIX specification](http://pubs.opengroup.org/onlinepubs/000095399/utilities/cat.html), plus logging.
+Intended to be used as a single-file, no-dependency template for writing shell scripts.

 ## OPTIONS